ShafiaChy/niche-website-client-side/README.md

 ## About my project
 <ol>
-    <li>Pout Perfect is a website that sells classic and emerging brands lipsticks.</li>
+    <li>Pout Perfect is a website that sells classic and emerging brands lipsticks.
+The project focuses on front-end and backend developments.</li>
     <li>Implemented the Bootstrap framework for developing a responsive website for devices of different sizes</li>
     <li>Integrated Firebase for two-way sign-in methods (Google and Email/Password) with form validation for the users and the admin</li>
     <li>It has dynamic star-rating which means the stars fill up depending on the rate given.</li>